chance-embrey/smart-gpt/README.md

 5. The feedback from the "reflection and dialogue" phase is paired with the initial responses.
 For each pair, a new API call is made asking the agent to use the feedback and correct the answer.

 6. Finally, all corrected responses are sent back to the GPT-4 API in the "resolver" phase.
 The AI is tasked with choosing the most accurate response.
-The prompt for this call might look like, "Given these corrected responses, select the most accurate answer.
+The prompt for this call is "Given these corrected responses, select the most accurate answer.
 Question: {question} Responses: {corrected_responses}"

 ## Requirements